wadkar20/devops/README.md

-find meaning terraform.tfstate.backup after applying Task :- How to integrate terraform with your provider aws without using access key and secret access key What is import block?
+find meaning terraform.tfstate.backup after applying Task :- How to integrate terraform with your provider aws without using access key and secret access key What is import block? terraform lifecycle terraform basic files what is difference between local values and variables in terraform

 # jenkins
 what is the difference between jar and war file